Chapel of Saint-Pierre-en-Demueyes

 Presentation

-In Provençal, "mueio" refers to a spring, or a pond in the middle of a meadow, and it is probably the origin of the word "Demueyes" that describes the chapel of Saint-Pierre.
-On the site there is indeed a beautiful spring that used to be used to cure many diseases.
-A piece of tissue belonging to the patient was dipped into it, which was then placed in a nearby anthropomorphic tomb (dug in the shape of a human body).
-The legend also referred to this tomb as that of Saint Pierre, which reinforces the sacred character of the place.
+In Provençal, "mueio" refers to a spring, or a pond in the middle of a meadow, and this is probably the origin of the word "Demueyes" which describes the Saint-Pierre chapel.
+Indeed, the site boasts a beautiful spring that was once said to cure many illnesses.
+A piece of cloth belonging to the sick person was soaked in the spring and then deposited in a nearby anthropomorphic tomb (hollowed out in the shape of a human body).

 Spoken languages